Daraa offensive (February–June 2017): Final rebel push

 Fighting broke out again on 17 May.
 Pro-government media reported a failed rebel offensive in which two HTS and one FSA Saif al Haq commander were killed, “Bilal Abu Zaid and Abu Hashem al-Tabuki (a Saudi national) of HTS, as well as Moetaz al-Nabwani.”
 BM claimed that the government attempted to regain lost positions under the cover of heavy shelling, calling the attack “a major breach of the agreement to ease the escalation” in the city.
 The Carter Center claimed that regime forces failed to advance in the district.

 In late May, the rebels and a pro-opposition journalist reported that despite Russia's declaration of a "de-escalation zone" in the area multiple airstrikes were conducted on Daraa by pro-government forces.

-On 24 May, the rebels captured 34 to 40 buildings in Manshiyah after they claimed to had repelled more than two Army attempts to advance in the district.
+On 24 May, the rebels captured 34 to 40 buildings in Manshiyah after they claimed to have repelled more than two Army attempts to advance in the district.
 In response to the rebels' advance, the Syrian Air Force launched 22 airstrikes on rebel-held positions.
 The latest advance reportedly left the rebels in control of 95 percent of Manshiyah.

 On 2 June, BM reported a new government offensive and fierce fighting, but no territorial changes, while the following day pro-government media reported a new rebel attack in Manshiyah was repelled.
 Thirty-one fighters were killed on both sides amid the fighting, including 16 soldiers and 15 rebels.
 In retaliation for the attack, the Army heavily shelled rebel-held parts of the city the following day.
 It was also reported the shelling was part of preparations for an upcoming offensive against the rebels in Daraa Fighting continued up until 6 June.